-We reviewed all the complications in both groups and group 2, respectively.
-At 3-6 weeks follow up, (Table 4).
-Revision / reoperation (within three mean changes in Bauman angle were 5.81degrees months) was done in 6 (18.75%) cases in group 1 but none in group 2.
+We reviewed all the complications in both groups (Table 4).
+Revision /reoperation (within three months) was done in 6 (18.75%) cases in group 1 but none in group 2.
 All instances of reoperation were due to loss of reduction.
-Remanipulation and casttersecting capitellum in 10 (31.3%) cases in group 1, ing were done in 4 cases, and 2 cases were treated 4 (13.8%) cases in group 2, whereas BA changes >12 with manipulation and K-wire fixation.
-One patient had the pre-operative ulnar nerve (only sensory) involvement in group 1, which improved fully in 6 LOR was noted in 13 (40.6%) cases in group 1(Figweeks, but no pre-operative nerve injury was notures 3 and 4) and 4 (13.8%) cases in group 2.
-This ed in group 2.
-There were no patients with vascular involvement or compartment syndrome in either We further analysed the LOR in group 1 cases. group.
-Only one (3.4%) child had post-operative Higher LOR was observed in both IIA and IIB fracmedian nerve involvement in group 2, but none of type IIA fractures.
-We found higher LOR in group 1 with IIA fractures, where the anterior humeral line (AHL) was was noted in group 1.
+Remanipulation and casting were done in 4 cases, and 2 cases were treated with manipulation and K-wire fixation.
+One patient had the pre-operative ulnar nerve (only sensory) involvement in group 1, which improved fully in 6 weeks, but no pre-operative nerve injury was noted in group 2.
+There were no patients with vascular involvement or compartment syndrome in either group.
+Only one (3.4%) child had post-operative median nerve involvement in group 2, but none was noted in group 1.
 It was resolved fully in 12 weeks.
 In 1 (3.4%) case, pin site infection was noted in group 2, treated with antibiotics.
 There was 1 (3.4%) case of cubitus varus in group 2 but none in group 1.
 Moderate elbow stiffness was noted in 1(3.4%) case in group 1 and 2 (6.9%) cases in group 2.
 Hyperextension was mentioned in 2(6.3%) cases in group 1 but none in group 2.
 None of the patients in our series had intraoperative complications related to anaesthesia.
 Higher overall complications were noted in group 1 compared to group 2 (28.1% vs 17.2%, p=0.316).
 The overall complication rate in our series with type II supracondylar was 23 %, and around 40 % were due to reoperation.